JetBrains/kotlin-web-site/docs/reference/java-interop.md

 Note that, as described in [Secondary Constructors](classes.html#secondary-constructors), if a class has default values for all constructor parameters, a public no-argument constructor will be generated for it.
-This works even if the @JvmOverloads annotation is not specified.
+This works even if the @jvmOverloads annotation is not specified.

 ### Checked Exceptions